-Payments by Period Total Less than 1 year 1-3 years 3-5 years More than 5 years Long-Term Debt Principal Payments (a) \$ 69,003 \$ 2,207 \$ 7,164 \$ 6,864 \$ 52,768 Long-Term Debt Interest Payments (b) 44,013 3,762 6,850 6,315 27,086 Capital and Operating Lease Obligations (c) 1,512 286 434 297 495 Programming Minimum Commitments (d) 164 103 61 Other (e) 13,626 1,917 1,870 1,152 8,687 \$ 128,318 \$ 8,275 \$ 16,379 \$ 14,628 \$ 89,036
+] Payn nents by Perio d Less than 1 Total year 1-3 years 3-5 years Μ lore than 5 years Long-Term Debt Principal Payments (a) \$ 69,003 \$ 2,207 \$ 7,164 \$ 6,864 \$ 52,768 Long-Term Debt Interest Payments (b) 44,013 3,762 6,850 6,315 27,086 Capital and Operating Lease Obligations (c) 1,512 286 434 297 495 Programming Minimum Commitments (d) 164 103 61 Other ^(e) 13,626 1,917 1,870 1,152 8,687 \$ 128,318 \$ 8,275 \$ 16,379 \$ 14,628 \$ 89,036

-- (a) The table presents maturities of long-term debt outstanding as of December 31, 2017.
+(a) The table presents maturities of long-term debt outstanding as of December 31, 2017.
 Refer to Notes 9 and 20 to our accompanying consolidated financial statements contained in "Part II.
 Item 8.
-Financial Statements and Supplementary Data" for a description of our long-term debt and other contractual obligations and commitments. - (b) Interest payments on variable debt are estimated using amounts outstanding at December 31, 2017 and the average implied forward London Interbank Offering Rate ("LIBOR") rates applicable for the quarter during the interest rate reset based on the yield curve in effect at December 31, 2017.
-Actual interest payments will differ based on actual LIBOR rates and actual amounts outstanding for applicable periods. - We lease certain facilities and equipment under noncancelable capital and operating leases.
+Financial Statements and Supplementary Data" for a description of our long-term debt and other contractual obligations and commitments.

+(b) Interest payments on variable debt are estimated using amounts outstanding at December 31, 2017 and the average implied forward London Interbank Offering Rate ("LIBOR") rates applicable for the quarter during the interest rate reset based on the yield curve in effect at December 31, 2017.
+Actual interest payments will differ based on actual LIBOR rates and actual amounts outstanding for applicable periods.

+(c) We lease certain facilities and equipment under noncancelable capital and operating leases.
 Capital lease obligations represented \$123 million of total capital and operating lease obligations as of December 31, 2017.
-Leases and rental costs charged to expense for the years ended December 31, 2017, 2016 and 2015, were \$321 million, \$215 million and \$49 million, respectively. - We pay programming fees under multi-year contracts typically based on a flat fee per customer, which may be fixed for the term, or may in some cases escalate over the term.
+Leases and rental costs charged to expense for the years ended December 31, 2017, 2016 and 2015, were \$321 million, \$215 million and \$49 million, respectively.

+(d) We pay programming fees under multi-year contracts typically based on a flat fee per customer, which may be fixed for the term, or may in some cases escalate over the term.
 Programming costs included in the accompanying statement of operations were approximately \$10.6 billion, \$7.0 billion and \$2.7 billion, for the years ended December 31, 2017, 2016 and 2015, respectively.
-Certain of our programming agreements are based on a flat fee per month or have guaranteed
+Certain of our programming agreements are based on a flat fee per month or have guaranteed minimum payments.
+The table sets forth the aggregate guaranteed minimum commitments under our programming contracts.

-- minimum payments.
-The table sets forth the aggregate guaranteed minimum commitments under our programming contracts. - (e) "Other" represents other guaranteed minimum commitments, including rights negotiated directly with content owners for distribution on company-owned channels or networks, commitments related to our role as an advertising and distribution sales agent for third party-owned channels or networks, commitments to our customer premise equipment vendors and contractual obligations related to third-party network augmentation.
+(c) "Other" represents other guaranteed minimum commitments, including rights negotiated directly with content owners for distribution on companyowned channels or networks, commitments related to our role as an advertising and distribution sales agent for third party-owned channels or networks, commitments to our customer premise equipment vendors and contractual obligations related to third-party network augmentation.